BECOME THE BEST VERSION OF YOURSELF

 your passion and to help you find your purpose.
 To help you become the best version of yourself.
 To discover what drives you to make a positive difference.

 Your time at Elms is about more than just preparing you for a career.
 It’s about developing you as a whole person—your intellect, your character, and your spirit.
-It’s an education that will prepare you for life.
-So get ready for a life-changing experience.
-Get ready to discover your purpose.
+It’s an education that will prepare you to take action and leave this world better than you found it.

 Moderate Special Needs

-Speech-Language Pathology Assistant
+Speech Language Pathology Assistant